matinict/Magento2x-Ubuntu-Nginx/cron.md

 Command options:

-    bin/magento cron:run [--group="<cron group name>"]
+    bin/magento cron:run
-where --group specifies the cron group to run (omit this option to run cron for all groups)
+    ##[--group="<cron group name>"] where --group specifies the cron group to run (omit this option to run cron for all groups)

-To run the indexing cron job, enter:
+    ##To run the indexing cron job, enter:
     bin/magento cron:run --group index
-To run the default cron job, enter:
+    ##To run the default cron job, enter:p
     bin/magento cron:run --group default

 ## Remove the Magento crontab